kode2go/esp32_AC_CT_Sensor/v1/README.md

 Timestamp: 39 s - The Current RMS value is: 2.62 A
 ```

+Now when i solderd and glue gunned:

+1.6kw:

-1.6kw Timestamp: 35 s - The Current RMS value is: 1.45 A
+Timestamp: 286 s - The Current RMS value is: 2.00 A

+0.8kW:

-0.8kw Timestamp: 50 s - The Current RMS value is: 0.09 A
+Timestamp: 297 s - The Current RMS value is: 0.73 A